 Why You Should Visit

-What The Nature Conservancy is Doing/has Done
+What TNC is Doing/has Done

 The Conservancy is constantly working to protect the integrity of this forest and its natural wildlife.
-Invasive species are one of the biggest threats to this forest, and they oftentimes come from what’s planted in yards around the preserve.
+Invasive species are one of the biggest threats to this forest, and they often come from what’s planted in yards around the preserve.
 Burning bush and purple wintercreeper are two examples of common landscaping plants that don’t stay where they are planted; birds eat the fruits and spread them far and wide.
-Acres of this forest are now covered with invasive burning bush, purple wintercreeper, periwinkle, spindle tree and other invasive landscaping plants.
+Acres of this forest are now covered with invasive burning bush, purple wintercreeper, periwinkle, spindle tree, and other invasive landscaping plants.